 Historically, water has been treated, distributed via kilometres of pipelines, recollected as wastewater to then be treated again, before being disposed into the environment.
 This linear process is repeated time and time again.
 The natural environment acts as the buffer between treated wastewater being disposed upstream and water later being collected for consumption downstream.

 A circular approach, meanwhile, enables additional value to be generated along this journey.
-Instead of a single-use process of take, treat, use and dispose, water can be repositioned as a vector of resources, including energy and materials.
+Instead of a single-use process of take, treat, use and dispose, water can be reused, as it can be repositioned as a vector of resources, including energy and materials.

 A recent report published by the United Nations Educational, Scientific and Cultural Organization (UNESCO), entitled ‘Water reuse within a circular economy context’ said that reusing water provides “new approaches to meet the increasing urban demand”.